Club Fat Ass is a grassroots sports events club. Our members host trail running and other “active lifestyle” events for fellow members.

 For an up-to-date listing of Club events, please check our Events page on Facebook.

+Membership in the Club is open to anyone who enjoys playing outdoors.
 To apply for membership, just click on the “Join” button on our Facebook page.
 We’ll approve you right away.

 There are no annual membership dues.
 To help us cover costs, please consider donating whatever the Club is worth to you.

 Event Hosts are Club members.
 They’re the lifeblood of the Club who create, host and manage Club events.
 In an ideal world, every Club member would host at least one event per year.

 The Steering Committee is the small team of volunteer members who meet every other month to make decisions, ensure that stuff gets done and otherwise do the heavy lifting.
 Steering Committee members serve two (2) years or more.

 If you’re interested in hosting an event or serving on the Steering Committee, please contact us.